-Vaginal cancer is an uncommon disease in which cancer cells grow in the vaginal lining.
-The vagina is a tube that connects the vulva (external female genitals) to the cervix (lower end of the uterus).
+Vaginal cancer is a rare growth of cancer cells in the vagina.
+The vagina is a tube that connects the vulva (outer female genitals) to the cervix (lower end of the uterus).

 There are several types of vaginal cancer: